VykiPetr/TheDuel/README.md

   - Make GameLogic.js do logic of going back to prep screen when someone lands a hit
   - Make GameLogic.js do logic of player health going down to 0
   - Make GameLogic.js do logic of winning
+  - figure out how to make sounds in this

 ## Links